rmetzler/bliki/wiki/git/theory-and-practice/refs-and-names.md

 Git's [object system](objects) stores most of the data for projects tracked in Git, but only provides SHA-1 hashes.
-This is basically useless if you want to make practical use of Git, so Git also has a naming mechanism called "refs" that provide human-meaningful names for objects.
+This is basically useless if you want to make practical use of Git, so Git also has a naming mechanism called “refs” that provide human-meaningful names for objects.

 There are two kinds of refs:

-* "Normal" refs, which are names that resolve directly to SHA-1 hashes.
+* “Normal” refs, which are names that resolve directly to SHA-1 hashes.
 These are the vast majority of refs in most repositories.

-* "Symbolic" refs, which are names that resolve to other refs.
+* “Symbolic” refs, which are names that resolve to other refs.
 In most repositories, only a few of these appear.
 (Circular references are possible with symbolic refs.
 Git will refuse to resolve these.)